SkyBall™ Rules

 Doubles Specific Rules

-• One player from each team must remain inside the service line and alleyway until the ball bounces in court
+• One player from each team must remain inside the court boundaries until the ball bounces in court

 Faults